With our easy gluten free sourdough starter, this Gluten Free Sourdough Bread is so perfect, you'll want to make it every single day!

 What IS Sourdough Bread?

-After taking my first bite of my first loaf of sourdough, I shut my eyes for a minute just to savor the flavor and the chew.
+When I think of sourdough bread, I'm transported to a local restaurant (Baker's Crust) eating a sandwich on their freshly baked sourdough without a care in the world.
+Slightly tangy, chewy textured, and a nice crisp crust, their sourdough was so good I could have eaten it plain.
+After taking my first bite of my homemade gf sourdough, I shut my eyes for a minute just to savor the flavor and the chew.
 It's like I was back in Baker's Crust eating that same bread again.
 Then I opened my eyes and looked again at the bread I had just made.

 I was in an alternate reality because it sure looked just like the bread from that local restaurant, not at ALL like a gluten free version.
-And the texture was spot on with what I remember!
+And the texture was so spot on with what I remember!
 Isn't it crazy how memories of food we used to eat can stick so vividly in our minds, especially because we can no longer have those things?!?!

 I promise you're going to love this bread, and any other breads you decide to make sourdough.
 Once I made one loaf, I was addicted and couldn't seem to stop baking ALL THE SOURDOUGH!!

-Tips for Making Gluten Free Artisan Sourdough Bread
+Tips for Making Gluten Free Sourdough Bread

 When first starting my venture into the gluten free sourdough world, I knew the best recipe to begin with was my gluten free artisan bread.
 It's easy enough to make and it already has a good crust and nice texture.

 But the first thing I needed to do was research, research, research.
 I knew nothing about baking sourdough, gluten free or not!
 And once I understood a little more, I started experimenting.
 And here's a few things I've learned along the way: